 Can customers see themselves in your brand story?

 You’ll know you have the right brand story when your customers begin to see themselves in your story.
 The imagery, the topics, the way you describe your offerings all tell your prospect if what you have is really for them.

 The Story Collaborative team interviewed a group of prospective millennial customers about a proposed brand.
 What they told us bears repeating.
 “When I saw that logo and web page, I knew this organization was not for me.”
 That isn’t what you want customers to experience.

 With a strong brand story, you’ll see that all of your communication for ads, marketing, and sales become easier.
 Because you are connecting with people in the way they are wired to receive information (via stories), and because you are speaking to the real issues they are trying to resolve by making a purchase, your organization will grow.
-Current reports for brand story communication demonstrate a 2X to 4X result when a brand story is implemented.

 A clear brand story travels along with everyone it touches.